 This role is far-reaching in its responsibilities and there will be opportunities for the Assistant Dean of Administration to develop their specific responsibilities to match their experiences and interests.
 As a member of the Campus Life Senior Leadership Team, the Assistant Dean of Administration must set a positive example for others and represent the Division with other key stakeholders, including University leadership, government partners, NYU colleagues, and students and families.

-The Assistant Dean of Administration is an active contributor to University and Division-wide programs, including admissions events, new student orientation, student leadership trainings, athletic programs, and more.
+The Assistant Dean of Administration is an active contributor to University and Division-wide programs, including admissions events, new student orientation, student leadership training, athletic programs, and more.
 This role requires frequent evening and weekend activities throughout the academic year.

 Stakeholder and Issue Management / Dean of Students Office